What Really Happened Behind the Scenes

 This simple but critical lesson is that the biggest threat today is not unauthorized access but authorized access in the wrong hands.

-In the end, this whole Stryker incident is a reminder that cybersecurity is no longer just about protecting systems—it is about protecting trust.
-The tools designed to run and guard a company are turned against itself.
-This is not just a technical disaster rather operational, reputational, and deeply human.
+In conclusion, the entire Stryker incident serves as a reminder that cybersecurity is no longer solely about protecting systems—it is about protecting trust.
+The tools designed to run and guard a company can be turned against it.
+This incident is not just a technical disaster; it is operational, reputational, and deeply human.

-And sometimes, all it takes to start that chain reaction… is a single login.
+Sometimes, all it takes to initiate that chain reaction… is a single login.

 Therefore, the IDMEXPRESS team is dedicated to delivering IAM and PAM implementation along with 24×7×365 managed services to organizations across industries—enabling them to focus on growth while we securely manage their identities.